hodwilliam/hodwilliam.github.io/aboutme.md

 [Current Resume](tt.pdf)
 My name is William HODONOU.
-I am from Benin republic and I have the following background:

-Economist/Data Scientist with experience transforming, visualizing, and modeling data to communicate results.
-Adaptive learner with strong analytical and technical abilities able to communicate results to both a technical and non-technical audience.
-Willing to take on new situations and tasks independently or as a team member.
+I am from Benin republic and I define myself as Economist/Data Scientist with experience transforming, visualizing, and modeling data to communicate results.
+Enthusiastic learner I am Willing to take on new situations and tasks independently or as a team member.

 I had my undergraduate education in Ghana , West Africa .
 I studied for my bachelor’s degree in Actuarial Science at the Kwame Nkrumah University of Science and Technology,